Zuehlke/software-engineering-corner/src/articles/compound-components/index.md

   - patterns
   - React
   - software architecture
+shortDescription: >-
+  Learn how the compound component pattern in React enhances UI flexibility by breaking down complex components into smaller, manageable parts.
 ---
 As frontend applications continue to grow and have to cover more use cases, their UI components need to get more flexible.
 This blog post describes how the requirements for a UI component increase throughout a typical project.
 We show what problems this entails and how they can be solved with the compound component pattern.